Laminar flow & Turbulent Flow

 VELOCITY DISTRIBUTION IN TURBULENT FLOW

-In above equation, the difference between the maximum velocity umax, and local velocity u at any point i.e. (umax - u) is known as ‘velocity defect’.
+In the above equation, the difference between the maximum velocity umax, and local velocity u at any point i.e. (umax - u) is known as ‘velocity defect’.

 Velocity distribution in turbulent flow through a pipe